 How to remember music

-That one — the one just past! — was the century of the Eifel Tower,
+That one — the one just past! — was the century of the Eiffel Tower,

 Text by telegraph, followed irrationally by